-MBE = New York State certified Minority Business Enterprise; WBE = New York State certified Woman Business Enterprise; and MWBE = New York State certified Minority+Woman Business Enterprise.
+MBE = New York State certified Minority Business Enterprise;

+WBE = New York State certified Woman Business Enterprise; and

+MWBE = New York State certified Minority+Woman Business Enterprise.
-7.1.10.
-Complete and submit Attachment 1, the Submission Form - Bid Proposer Info.

-7.2.
-Interviews.
-If selected to the Short List pursuant to Section 8.2 of this RFQ, respondents will be required to attend a comprehensive interview at Purchase College with the Selection Advisory Committee (as defined in Section 8.1).
+- 7.1.10.
+Complete and submit Attachment 1, the Submission Form Bid Proposer Info. - 7.2.
+Interview.
+If selected to the Short List pursuant to Section 8.2 of this RFQ, the respondent will be scheduled for a comprehensive interview with the Selection Advisory Committee (as defined in Section 8.1).
 The respondent should plan to have in attendance at the interview those members of the proposed team who it proposes will have significant roles in the fulfillment of the contract obligations, including key members of any sub-consulting firms.
 The respondent should be prepared to discuss their vision of the project, their strategy for realizing that vision and to discuss, in general and specifically, the firm's capabilities.

-8. Qualifications Evaluation Criteria and Selection Process
+8. Qualification Evaluation Criteria and Selection Process

 - 8.1.
 Prior to the deadline for proposal submissions, PCAC will form a Selection Advisory Committee (the "Committee") consisting of three to seven members knowledgeable of the goals of the project.
 These committee members may include members of the Board, members of the consulting team, including the Development Consultant, and/or persons with special expertise in the field of senior housing and services and/or special knowledge of the operations and goals of the College. - 8.2.
 Each member of the Committee will study and evaluate each properly submitted Qualifications proposal.
-Each member will rank each firm and will assign a numerical score as follows: - 1 point Firm should not be considered for this contract - 2 points Firm may merit further consideration for this contract - 3 points Firm merits further consideration for this contract
+Each member will rank each firm and will assign a numerical score as follows:

+1 point Firm should not be considered for this contract 2 points Firm may merit further consideration for this contract 3 points Firm merits further consideration for this contract

-The scores will be totaled for each firm and the five firms that receive the highest point totals will be placed on a short list (the "Short List").
-In the event there is a tie for the number five spot, a sixth firm will be added to the Short List.
+The scores will be totaled for each firm and the four firms that receive the highest point totals will be placed on a short list (the "Short List").
+In the event there is a tie for the number four spot, a fifth firm will be added to the Short List.